Group Testing: An Information Theory Perspective: Improved rates with near-constant tests-per-item

 Throughout this chapter, we have focused on Bernoulli testing designs, where each item is independently placed in each test with a given probability, and hence $\mat X$ contains i.i.d.~Bernoulli entries.
 Such a design is conceptually simple, is typically the easiest to analyse mathematically, and is known to be information-theoretically optimal for $k = O(n^{1/3})$ (see Chapter \ref{ch:achievability}).

-However, it turns out that we can do better in certain cases.
-Below, we will see that an alternative random design based on \emph{near-constant tests-per-item} can improve the COMP and DD rates by a factor of $e(\ln 2)^2 \simeq 1.306$, leading to two key implications.
+However, it turns out that the Bernoulli design is typically not the best choice.
+Below, we will see that an alternative random design based on \emph{near-constant tests-per-item} can improve the COMP and DD rates by a factor of $\mathrm{e}(\ln 2)^2 \simeq 1.306$, leading to two key implications.
 First, for $k = \Theta(n^{\alpha})$ with $\alpha$ sufficiently close to one, this combination outperforms Bernoulli testing used in conjunction with with {\em any} decoder.
 Second, for small $\alpha$, this combination improves on the best known rate for Bernoulli testing under any {\em practical} decoder.
-The results of this section are due to Johnson, Aldridge, and Scarlett \cite{johnson-aldridge-scarlett} and Coja-Oghlan \etal~\cite{coja}.
+In Chapter \ref{ch:achievability}, we will see even stronger results establishing that the near-constant tests-per-item design, paired with an optimal decoder, attains the optimal rate among all nonadaptive designs.
+The results of this section are due to Johnson, Aldridge, and Scarlett \cite{johnson-aldridge-scarlett} and Coja-Oghlan \etal \cite{coja}.

 The following definition formally introduces the random design that provides the above-mentioned improved rates.